-- 1 Verification of Conditions: verify conditions of substrates previously installed under other Sections or Contracts are acceptable for wood products installation in accordance with tolerances and requirements of Contract Documents. - .1 Visually inspect substrate. - .2 Inform Contract Administrator of unacceptable conditions immediately upon discovery. - .3 Proceed with installation only after unacceptable conditions have been remedied [and after receipt of written approval to proceed from Contract Administrator.
+- 1 Verification of Conditions: verify that conditions of substrate previously installed under other Sections or Contracts are acceptable for composite metal building panel installation in accordance with manufacturer's written instructions. - .1 Visually inspect substrate. - .2 Proceed with installation only after unacceptable conditions have been remedied.